 The 1990s brought the internet and increased opportunities for companies to improve their customer service.
 Trends were tracked and “giving back” (in the form of points and rewards) to consumers for their loyalty became a priority.

-- Unbalanced Supporters: These are organizations that have yet to realize their full customer service potential or the importance of it.
+These are organizations that have yet to realize their full customer service potential or the importance of it.
 They aren’t sure what type of customer service they prefer, so their customers may be getting mixed messages or incomplete help.

 These are often small businesses or teams that strive to provide a more personal experience for every customer.
 Obvious hallmarks of this style are remembering a customer’s name and preferences, like when a frequent restaurant patron has a “usual” order.

 Backed by detailed statistics and reports, these organizations use complex methods to determine exactly what their customers want and how to best approach their services.
 This type of customer service often works well in a B2B market where businesses are focused on the bottom line and the ROI of requested services.

 Which type is your organization?
 Which type are you striving to become?
 How are you trying to accomplish or maintain it?
 These can be hard questions to answer but if you take the exercise seriously, chances are much greater for the success of your company.